SoumayaRomdhani/Gym-Management-App/README.md

-##Usage
+## Usage
--##Adding a Member: Click on the "Add Member" button, fill in the required details in the form, and click "Save" to add the member.
+- ##Adding a Member: Click on the "Add Member" button, fill in the required details in the form, and click "Save" to add the member.

--##Deleting a Member: Select a member from the list and click on the "Delete Member" button to remove them from the database.
+- ##Deleting a Member: Select a member from the list and click on the "Delete Member" button to remove them from the database.

--##Modifying Member Details: Double-click on a member's row in the DataGridView to edit their details.
+- ##Modifying Member Details: Double-click on a member's row in the DataGridView to edit their details.

--#"Searching for a Member: Enter the name of the member in the search bar and press Enter to search.
+- ##Searching for a Member: Enter the name of the member in the search bar and press Enter to search.

--##Viewing All Members: Click on the "List All Members" button to display a list of all gym members.
+- ##Viewing All Members: Click on the "List All Members" button to display a list of all gym members.

--##Managing Payments: Use the payment management feature to track and update payment statuses for each month.
+- ##Managing Payments: Use the payment management feature to track and update payment statuses for each month.

--##Filtering by Name: Enter the name of the member in the filter box to view members with matching names.
+- ##Filtering by Name: Enter the name of the member in the filter box to view members with matching names.

-Project Structure
+## Project Structure
 Member.cs: Contains the definition of the Member class representing gym members.
 Gym.cs: Defines the Gym class responsible for managing gym operations.
 Main.cs: Main program for testing all functionalities of the application.